Animate This! My Favorite 3-D Animated Movies

 Edit

 Ā Ā Since the release of this movie, Waking Life, digital coloring and graphics have come a long (which was to be expected).
-But back in 2001, the style of animation, known as Rotoscoping, used here was considered quite avant garde.
+But back in 2001, the style of animation, known as Rotoscoping, used here was considered quite Avant Garde.
 Now, I myself am an artist, and for me, I don't think I was as wowed as most people were with this form of "painting for film".Ā TBH, the only time I think this technique really worked was twice, both those times we're in Richard Linkletter films.
 In this one and in A Scanner Darkly from 2006.
 However, since I found A Scanner just a so-so movie overall, this is the only time a Rotoscoped motion picture has made it onto any of my lists.Ā

 Ā Both written and directed by Linkletter, it is a patchworked plotĀ that is made up not so much of a linear story as it is with a line-up of philosophical musings.

 Visually, the application of this very specific technique of digital art makes it appear as though layers of oil paint have been brushed over the moving images frame by frame.
-This makes the story look like an expressionistic paintings come to life enhanced by way that the overall movements appear to have a sort of illustrated liquid flow.
+This makes the story look like an expressionistic painting come to life enhanced by way that the overall movements appear to have a sort of illustrated liquid flow.
 Which, IMO, suits the subject matter of Waking Life perfectly.
 Or at least, it fits the theme of this film better than it would the cinematic topic of any movie.Ā

-Ā Ā Of course, that is all up for discussion, more subject to intrepretaion of the viewer.
+Ā Ā Of course, that is all up for discussion, more subject to interpretation of the viewer.

 But, as that is the nature of this movie, then it becomes apparent to anyone reading this, that is why I believe that this whole Rotoscoping thing is such a solid fit here.